Anto0493/Robocorp/README.md

-# Template: Standard Robot Framework
+# Robocorp: Certificate level II: Build a robot

 Want to get started using [Robot Framework](https://robocorp.com/docs/languages-and-frameworks/robot-framework/basics) this is the simplest template to start from.